Top 7 Analytics Tools for Local Businesses in 2026 (Compared)

 Verdict

-Best for product-focused businesses tracking user behavior
+Best for local businesses tracking customer behavior and retention

 Key features